-Convex mirrors are so useful and ubiquitous we sometimes barely register them.
+Convex mirrors are so helpful and ubiquitous that we sometimes barely register them.
 They’re even hard at work in the Hubble telescope, working in tandem with concave mirrors to bring us magnificent images from the deepest regions of the universe.
 Convex mirrors are versatile, for sure, but what is it that makes them so?

-One of the main uses for Convex Mirrors is for security.
+One of the primary uses for Convex Mirrors is for security.
 If you’re tied to a shop checkout, you’ll need a convex mirror to see what’s going on at the back of the shop or the end of an aisle – spaces that otherwise you couldn’t monitor.
 A convex mirror placed near an ATM will allow customers to check there’s no one directly behind them before they punch in their PIN number.
-And if you need to check the underside of vehicles for bombs or other terrorist devices, a small convex mirror on a rod will allow you to check that’s all clear (car repairers also use this type of mirror in their work).
+And if you need to check the underside of vehicles for bombs or other terrorist devices, a small convex mirror on a rod will allow you to check that it's clear (car repairers also use this type of mirror in their work).

 Not far behind is safety.
-If there’s a tree, a bend in the road, concealed entrance or any other immovable object blocking the view, it would crazily expensive and impractical to move the road or the object.
-Instead, a convex mirror designed for outdoor use is a cost-effective and safe way of showing drivers that the road is clear so that they can pull out safely.
+If there’s a tree, a bend in the road, concealed entrance or any other immovable object blocking the view, it would be crazily expensive and impractical to move the road or the object.
+Instead, a convex mirror designed for outdoor use is a cost-effective and safe way of showing drivers that the road is clear so they can pull out safely.
 A slew of research from around the world, including the UK’s Department for Transport1, has vouched for their effectiveness.

-If you’ve any questions about convex mirrors, and which ones would be right for your company, please do get in touch with us at First Mats.
+If you’ve any questions about convex mirrors and which ones would be right for your company, please get in touch with us at First Mats.
 We have a wide range of convex mirrors for indoor and outdoor use, and we’d be happy to help you find the convex mirror that best suits your budget and requirements.

 1 Road Safety Research Report No. 111, Department of Transport, 2011